timschneeb/awesome-shizuku/README.md

 ### Unlisted apps
 To keep the main list clean, all apps that do not meet certain requirements are stored on a separate page: [UNLISTED.md](pages/UNLISTED.md)

-I'm also using an automated crawler that searches for new projects making use of Shizuku across GitHub and several F-Droid repos.
+I'm also using an automated crawler that searches for new projects, making use of Shizuku across GitHub and several F-Droid repos.
 You can view the current auto-generated crawl report here: [TODO.md](pages/TODO.md).

 --------------------